Soap Opera Hopper Nicolas Coster

 “I got to judge Miss America contests.
 It was the first nationwide celebrity status I had obtained.
 Simultaneously I was starring in a Broadway show with Sada Thompson called “Twigs,” for which she got the Tony.
 I was her leading man.
 I represented the United States in a play in Europe celebrating our bicentennial in 1976…It was my heyday”.

-Several of Nicolas Coster’s co-stars in All the President’s Men and The Electric Horseman were in other movies or television episodes with him:
+In addition to Jack Warden, several of Nicolas Coster’s co-stars in All the President’s Men and The Electric Horseman were in other movies or television episodes with him, notably

-- Ned Beatty, in the TV Vietnam war drama Friendly Fire (1979) starring Carol Burnett, Sam Waterston, Timothy Hutton, and David Keith.
+- Ned Beatty, in the TV Vietnam war drama Friendly Fire (1979).

-- James Karen, in both the feature film Freedom Strike (1998) and the TV drama The Day the Bubble Burst (1982) with Richard Crenna, Robert Hays, David Ogden Stiers, Robert Vaughn, and Ron Rifkin.
+- James Karen, in both the feature film Freedom Strike (1998) and the TV drama The Day the Bubble Burst (1982).
 Coster played a 1920’s stock exchange trader in The Day the Bubble Burst.

 Gregory Peck starred in the WWII movie MacArthur (1977), in a cast that included Nicolas Coster and another popular soap opera star, Marj Dusay.
-Marj Dusay and Nicolas Coster would later appear in the sci-fi TV drama A Fire in the Sky (1978) starring Richard Crenna, Elizabeth Ashley, and Michael Biehn.
-Dusay and Coster would later work together again on the daytime soap opera Santa Barbara in the 1980’s.
+Marj Dusay and Nicolas Coster were later co-stars in the sci-fi TV drama A Fire in the Sky (1978) with Richard Crenna, Elizabeth Ashley, and Michael Biehn.
+Dusay and Coster worked together again on the daytime soap opera Santa Barbara in the 1980’s.

 Other notable TV miniseries, movies and episodes on popular baby boomer series for Nicolas Coster during the 1970’s included guest-starring roles on One Day at a Time, Wonder Woman, The Incredible Hulk, Little House on the Prairie, Dallas, and:

-- A guest-starring role on Charlie’s Angels (1977) with Kate Jackson, Jaclyn Smith, Cheryl Ladd, and Linda Dano (a co-star from Another World).
+- Charlie’s Angels (1977) with Kate Jackson, Jaclyn Smith, Cheryl Ladd, and Linda Dano (a co-star from Another World).

-- The TV mini-series The Word (1978) starring David Janssen, with Eddie Albert, Geraldine Chaplin, Diana Muldaur, and Kate Mulgrew.
-He later guest-starred with Kate Mulgrew on an episode of Mrs. Columbo in 1979 with Armande Assante, Don Stroud, and Jess Walton.
+- TV mini-series The Word (1978) starring David Janssen, with Eddie Albert, Geraldine Chaplin, Diana Muldaur, and Kate Mulgrew.
+He later guest-starred with Kate Mulgrew on an episode of Mrs. Columbo in 1979.

 - The TV movie Long Journey Back (1978) starring Mike Connors, Cloris Leachman, and Stephanie Zimbalist.